Willow Park, Calgary: Demographics

 Residents in this community had a median household income of $63,588 in 2000, and there were 10.8% low income residents living in the neighbourhood.
 As of 2000, 15.4% of the residents were immigrants.
 A proportion of 9.5% of the buildings were condominiums or apartments, and 18.2% of the housing was used for renting.

+Crime

 Education

 The community is served by Maple Ridge Elementary, Willow Park Middle School and R.T.
 Alderman Middle school public schools, as well as by St. William Elementary School (Catholic).

 Fred Seymour Elementary School was closed in November 2006, but was later reopened as a French Immersion School.

 Transit

 Willow Park is served by Calgary Transit Bus Route 99 and 10.
 The Anderson and Southland CTrain Stations serve Willow Park.